PaddlePaddle/PaddleClas/docs/en/PULC/PULC_car_exists_en.md

-# PULC Classification Model of Traffic Sign
+# PULC Classification Model of Containing or Uncontaining Car

 ------